canstar

 Health insurance with gym membership

-How does health insurance with gym membership work?
+How does health insurance with a gym membership work?

-It’s also often worth finding out what is required by your provider to claim the money back—for example, some providers require a referral from a health professional (like a GP, medical practitioner or allied health professional), a plan devised by a personal trainer or an invoice from the gym itself.
-Exclusions can also apply—for example, some insurers won’t cover the cost of personal trainers, while others will only cover sessions with trainers approved by them that hold a recognised certification.
+Exclusions can also apply—for example, some providers won’t cover the cost of personal trainers, while others will only cover sessions with trainers approved by them that hold recognised certification.
 Recreational and competitive sports or activities may also not be covered.
 There will generally be annual limits and sub-limits to how much you can claim, as well as waiting periods, so check the policy’s Private Health Information Statement (PHIS) for more details.

 Gym membership discounts may only apply for specific partner gyms and fitness centres and usually come with their own terms and conditions, such as only applying for certain membership types or durations.

 Below is a list of current health insurance providers that offer gym and fitness related benefits and discounts.
 The list is based on the providers rated in Canstar’s Health Insurance Star Ratings and Awards, which means it’s not an exhaustive list, but can give you a good starting point.
-You should also check a policy’s PHIS, as well as other relevant documentation before making a decision.
+Check the terms and conditions on each provider's website for more details.

 Health insurance providers with gym membership discounts and benefits

 If you have Health Improvement Benefits included in your Ahm health insurance cover, you may be able to claim for certain exercise classes.
-Your health provider would need to submit a Health Improvement Benefit Approval Form specifying the health condition that is being managed through the exercise program for the claim to be eligible.
+Your healthcare professional would need to submit a Health Improvement Benefit Approval Form specifying the health condition that's being managed through the exercise program for the claim to be eligible.

-AIA offers discounted gym memberships through Goodlife Health Clubs and Fitness First, as well as discounts on certain fitness devices.
+AIA offers discounted gym memberships through Goodlife Health Clubs, Fitness First and BFT (Body Fit Training) as well as discounts on certain fitness devices.
 They also provide coverage for quit smoking programs and nutrition consultations.
-T&Cs apply, please visit the AIA Health Insurance website for more details.

 Bupa

-You may be able to claim gym membership and personal training fees when the exercise program is recommended by your health professional to address or improve a specific diagnosed health condition — for example, diabetes.
-Your health professional (GP, medical specialists or exercise physiologist) must complete a Health Management Gym and PT Medical Form on your behalf.
+You may be able to claim gym membership and personal training fees when the exercise program is recommended by your healthcare professional to address or improve a specific diagnosed health condition—for example, diabetes.
+Your healthcare professional (GP, medical specialists or exercise physiologist) must complete a Health Management Gym and PT Medical Form on your behalf.
 Bupa also notes that it only pays benefits for Bupa recognised gyms and personal training providers.
-T&Cs apply, please visit the Bupa website for more details.

 Frank Health Insurance

 You may be able to claim gym memberships and exercises classes if your Frank extras cover includes Health Maintenance Programs.
-An approval form must be completed and signed by a health provider listing the specific health condition being managed and the duration of the program for the claim to be eligible.
-T&Cs apply, please visit the Frank Health Insurance website for more details.
+An approval form must be completed and signed by a healthcare professional listing the specific health condition being managed and the duration of the program for the claim to be eligible.

-HBF Health Insurance has partnered with several gyms and fitness clubs to offer discounts to its members.
+HBF has partnered with several gyms and fitness clubs to offer discounts to its members.
 Get 15% off Blue and Platinum 12-month and 18-month Goodlife Health Clubs memberships, 10% off 12-month Zap Fitness Passport memberships (also saving on start-up fees) and pay only $8 a week for 8 weeks, plus two complimentary personal training sessions and no joining fee for Snap Fitness.
-T&Cs apply, please visit the HBF Health Insurance website for more details.

 HCF

-You may be able to claim a benefit on your gym membership if your healthcare professional (GP or Specialist) helps you complete a Health Management Form.
+You may be able to claim a benefit on your gym membership if your healthcare professional helps you complete a Health Management Form.
 Once completed, you’ll also need to submit your claim with appropriate gym-related invoices.
-T&Cs apply, please visit the Health Insurance Fund (HIF) website for more details.

 Medibank

-Medibank members can get 20% off 12 or 18-month platinum memberships with Fitness First and Goodlife Health Clubs or any 12 or 18-month membership with Zap Fitness.
-T&Cs apply, please visit the Medibank website for more details.
+Medibank members can get 20% off 12 or 18-month Platinum, Home, Passport or Titanium memberships with Fitness First, Blue or Platinum memberships with Goodlife Health Clubs or any 12 or 18-month membership with Zap Fitness.

 nib

 You may be able to claim gym memberships and weight management programs if you have nib Extras health cover with Healthier Lifestyle benefits.
-You’ll need a medical provider (such as a doctor or physio) to sign a Health Management Form to confirm that the membership or services are part of a health management program.
+You’ll need a medical professional to sign a Health Management Form to confirm that the membership or services are part of a health management program.
 Personal training and quit smoking programs may also be eligible.
-T&Cs apply, please visit the nib website for more details.

 Peoplecare Health Insurance

-You may be able to claim fitness equipment, health screenings and fitness and weight management programs under Peoplecare Health Insurance extras cover.
+You may be able to claim fitness equipment, swimming lessons, health programs and screenings under Peoplecare Health Insurance extras cover.
 You will need a doctor or other registered healthcare professional to have diagnosed you with a condition that needs things like gym equipment to treat and you may be able to claim back some of the costs.
 They would also need to help you fill out a Declaration of Condition Form.
-T&Cs apply, please visit the Peoplecare Health Insurance website for more details.

 Phoenix Health Fund

 Through Phoenix Health Fund’s Healthy Lifestyle Program, you can claim benefits towards the cost of approved health-related programs.
 This program could contribute towards some of the costs of approved quit smoking courses, gym memberships, asthma and diabetes management classes, weight management programs and health screening and diagnostic testing.
 The Healthy Lifestyle Programs is only offered on selected Extras covers and in some cases the services will need to be recommended by your referring healthcare professional as part of a health or chronic disease management program.
-T&Cs apply, please visit the Phoenix Health Fund website for more details.
+Benefits are only payable when the service is delivered by a registered health professional recognised by Phoenix Health Fund and who meets all required registration and qualification standards.

 Westfund